 Implications: (1) Our music should be different than the world’s music.
 Visitors should hear a distinct difference between our music and the wicked music of the world.
 This excludes all styles that are typically associated with sinful themes, e.g. rock, pop, hip-hop, country-western.
-(2) Our music should reflect a commitment to ecclesiological separation, i.e. separation from unbiblical “Christian movements” A large portion of the body of so-called contemporary Christian music (CCM) music has originated in Pentecostal / Charismatic churches.
+(2) Our music should reflect a commitment to ecclesiological separation, i.e. separation from unbiblical “Christian movements” A large portion of so-called contemporary Christian music (CCM) music has originated in Pentecostal / Charismatic churches.
 “Shout to the Lord” was written by Darlene Zschech, an Australian Pentecostal worship leader.
 Majesty” teaches the Pentecostal “kingdom-now” theology.

 1 Corinthians 14:40: "Let all things be done decently and in order"

 Implication: Avoid musical styles that tend to promote disorder

 6. Our music should be consistent with our call to avoid placing a stumblingblock before the brethren